Symboreka/symboreka.github.io/_posts/2024-11-28-vim-cheatsheet.md

 `?` | open find menu, search backwards (I dont actually use this one) `n` | go to next search result
 `N` | go to previous search result
-`*` | find all occurances of the word your cursor is at
+`*` | find all occurence of the word your cursor is at

 Then replacing the text that was found is done with the `c`(change) key.
 A good motion to get started is `c i w`.
 This means "change in word" and will replace the word your cursor is at and put you in insert mode.
-After you made your changes you can hit `esc` to go back to normal mode, `n` to find the next occurance and hit `.` to replay the action you made before.
-This will rename the next occurance of your search to your newly given name.
+After you made your changes you can hit `esc` to go back to normal mode, `n` to find the next occurence and hit `.` to replay the action you made before.
+This will rename the next occurence of your search to your newly given name.

 ---
 ## Copy and Paste
 The following commands are useful for copy and paste.
-Intuitively copying in vim is named yanking. so `y` is used to yank text, `p` to paste.
+Intuitively, copying in vim is named yanking.
+So `y` is used to yank text, `p` to paste.

 Key | Result
 -- | --
-`y` (normal mode)| yank text. e.G. `y w` copys the word on the cursor `y` (visual mode) | yank highlightet text
+`y` (normal mode)| yank text. e.G. `y w` copies the word on the cursor `y` (visual mode) | yank highlighted text
 `*y`| copy into system clipboard
 `p` | paste text at cursor